 3.3 The “Hitchhiker” Trophy Team Series

-3.3.2 The State with the lowest total score of the two (2) best performing boats in IRC Class shall be the winner and awarded the “Hitchhiker” Trophy.
+3.3.2 The State with the lowest total score of the two (2) best performing boats in Rating Class shall be the winner and awarded the “Hitchhiker” Trophy.

 3. 4 South Pacific Trophy Team Series

 3.4.2 Each Nation may only enter one team.
-A team will consist of one boat from IRC Class with a TCC 1.16 and above, and one boat from IRC Class with a TCC below 1.16.
+A team will consist of one boat from Rating Class with a TCC 1.16 and above, and one boat from Rating Class with a TCC below 1.16.

 3.4.4 The South Pacific Trophy Teams Series will be scored on each Team’s boats’ series scores.